Dedicated Catastrophe Response Resources

 Our sustained investment in innovative catastrophe response strategies sets Travelers apart from our peers.
-We handle customer claims, including all CAT claims, with specially trained Travelers employees.
-Generally, we do not contract CAT claims to third-party adjusters.
-We employ more than 300 dedicated catastrophe response specialists located across North America, prepared to deploy on 24 hours’ notice.
-This CAT Team is supported by operational and logistical support specialists at the National Catastrophe Center and partners closely with our 1,500+ property Claim professionals to respond to losses promptly, efficiently and compassionately.
+We handle customer claims, including all catastrophe (CAT) claims, with specially trained Travelers employees; we do not generally contract CAT claims to third-party adjusters.
+We employ more than 300 dedicated catastrophe response specialists across North America, prepared to deploy on 24 hours’ notice.
+Operational and logistical support specialists at the National Catastrophe Center support this CAT team, which also partners closely with our nearly 2,000 property Claim professionals to respond to losses promptly, efficiently and compassionately.

 Our sophisticated workforce management programs help us quickly organize, triage and deploy Claim professionals with the right expertise to the affected area.
 We leverage the power of 30,000 employees to support our response efforts in the event of a large catastrophe.
 We make considerable investments in training our Claim staff and cross-train thousands of employees to handle lower-severity catastrophe claims.
-This allows our catastrophe and claims experts to focus on high-severity claims without sacrificing quality.
+This allows our catastrophe and claim experts to focus on high-severity claims without sacrificing quality.

-Our National Catastrophe Center, staffed by full-time catastrophe management professionals, allows us to plan and coordinate response activities in a secure environment away from the disaster area.
-This “command center,” which is equipped with state-of-the-art tools to actively monitor weather and claim trends, enables us to quickly transform information into action.
-For more information, see our video about Travelers Emergency Response.
+Our National Catastrophe Center, staffed by full-time catastrophe management professionals, allows us to plan and coordinate response activities in a secure environment away from the disaster area – before, during and after an event.
+Equipped with state-of-the-art tools, such as the Global Forecast System, this “command center” monitors weather 24 hours a day, seven days per week, and overlays patterns with claim trends and our customers’ locations.
+This approach enables us to identify potential events early and to transform information quickly into action.

 For more information about how we help our customers and agents manage catastrophic weather events, see our video about Travelers Emergency Response.